Exercise your rights

 The best way to address mistreatment is to prevent it by educating law enforcement agencies.
-American Diabetes Advocates throughout the country are helping to educate their local police and sheriff departments about how to best respond to people experience diabetes emergencies, and how to provide adequate care to them while in custody.
+With your support, the ADA is helping to educate local police and sheriff departments about how to best respond to people experiencing diabetes emergencies, and how to provide adequate care to them while in custody.

 Medical Alert Card (PDF)

 Download, print and carry the Association's medical alert card.
 In case of an emergency, it provides law enforcement officers and other first responders with critical information to help keep you safe.
-You may also order packets of 25 cards printed on cardstock at www.shopdiabetes.org.
-You pay only the cost of shipping.
 This card is also available in Spanish.

-People in detention may not be given a log to keep track of their blood sugar levels.
-With this tool, a detailed record of all blood sugar levels can be kept independently of whether or not the facility employees provide a log.
+People in detention may not be given a log to keep track of their blood glucose levels.
+With this tool, a detailed record of all blood glucose levels can be kept independently of whether or not the facility employees provide a log.

 Community Oriented Correctional Health Services